 The National Palace Museum in Taipei is considered one of the four great international museums of human culture (alongside the Louvre in Paris, The Met in New York, and The British Museum in London, England).
 The museum houses the largest collection of Chinese artifacts in the world, concentrating 8,000 years worth of artifacts.
 The depth of the collection is so vast, displays are rotated once every three months and it takes 12 years to display the collection in its entirety.

 If you’re wondering why the world’s largest collection of Chinese artifacts are located on the island of Taiwan and not in mainland China, we have to look back on China’s cultural revolution.
 During the 1940s Chang Kai Shek’s nationalists retreated to Taiwan and carried with them treasures from the Forbidden City in Beijing.
-While the nationalists believed they were saving the treasures, some mainlanders believe they were stolen.
-We visit the museum on our Taiwan Tours.
+To avoid the usual crowds, our Taiwan Tour itinerary is specially designed for an early visit.

 Fun fact: When not on display, the pieces are actually stored in steel underground vaults tunneled into the mountain behind the museum.